Photo-art by Steve Wing

 Her services had not been sexual, not really.
-Her services had made me whole in the way that one of those natural or holistic healers might have done.
+Her services had made me whole in the way one of those natural or holistic healers might have done.
 She had not simply blown me, she had blown me up like a large balloon.
 The feeling was not at all unpleasant.

 I had trouble getting out of bed the next morning.
 My legs hurt, though all my bones seemed still to be in residence.
-The prostitute (of course) was gone, though I was puzzled to see that I was, in fact, in our guest bedroom.
+The prostitute (of course) was gone, though I was puzzled to see I was, in fact, in our guest bedroom.
 Perhaps Bliss, my wife, and I had had a fight, and I'd either stormed out of our bedroom or been thrown out.
 Honestly, though, that had never happened before.

 Might I actually have brought a prostitute into our house while Bliss was asleep?
 Not possible without your femurs, and they had been gone.
 Perhaps they still were.
-Maybe I was only dreaming that I was intact and whole and nearly as tall as Carl Pekkanen.
-There's no question that any drunk, whether reformed or not, has to keep a cool eye on the inventory.
+Maybe I was only dreaming I was intact and whole and nearly as tall as Carl Pekkanen.
+There's no question any drunk, whether reformed or not, has to keep a cool eye on the inventory.

 During one of my many, and always unsuccessful, trips to the unemployment office, I asked if they had any openings for boneless men.